-A heating expert will then use this information to work out how much heat your house will lose on the coldest day of the year, allowing them to advise you on the optimum size of boiler.
+A heating expert will then use this information to work out how much heat your house will lose on the coldest day of the year, allowing them to advise you on the optimum boiler size.

 The type of fuel available in your property can also affect the size of boiler you choose, as boilers for different fuels can vary in terms of efficiency.

-Most UK homes use gas boilers which offer the greatest level of efficiency, whilst houses that are not connected to a mains gas supply often choose to use an oil fired or LPG (liquefied petroleum gas) system instead.
-An alternative option that is less common but is growing in popularity is biomass, although this is only an option in areas that allow such fuel to be burned.
+Most UK homes use gas boilers which offer the greatest level of efficiency, while houses that are not connected to a mains gas supply often choose to use an oil fired or LPG (liquefied petroleum gas) system instead.

-The type of boiler system you use and the ideal size for your home may be affected by these factors and it is recommended that you seek advice from a professional in order to make the best possible investment.
+The type of fuel your boiler uses could impact the size you need, and it is recommended that you seek advice from a professional in order to make the best possible investment.

-Although this is not usually a concern for newer houses on a mains water supply, some older homes may not have a suitable high pressure water supply and this can have an impact on the type and size of boiler you choose.
+Although this is not usually a concern for newer houses on a mains water supply, some older homes may experience poor water pressure, and this can have an impact on the type and size of boiler you choose.

-A combi-boiler must be big enough to cope with the amount of water passing through it to be heated.
-The higher the flow rate, the bigger the boiler will generally be.
+A combi boiler must be big enough to cope with the amount of water passing through it to be heated – the higher the flow rate, the bigger the boiler should be.

-Whilst most manufacturers provide information on the maximum flow rate for their boilers, getting a professional to help you may help to choose the most economical boiler for your home, helping you to save money in the long term.
+Whilst most manufacturers provide information on the maximum flow rate for their boilers, getting a professional to assist you could make the process easier, ensuring you choose the most economical boiler for your home and helping you to save money in the long term.